 Please note that IATA never communicates via these domains: @gmx.com, @yahoo.com, @hotmail.com, @iname.com, @accountant.com, @gmail.com, @mail.com, @aol.com, @live.com, @usa.com, or @outlook.com.
 You should assume all emails sent from those domains and purporting to be from IATA are fraudulent.

-For the month of February, a substantial phishing campaign targeted many stakeholders, using the fraudulent email: "firstname.lastname@example.org".
-Be aware and report any communications from this email.
+For the month of March, a substantial phishing campaign targeted many stakeholders, using the fraudulent emails: "email@example.com" and "firstname.lastname@example.org".
+Be aware and report any communications from these emails.

 |Fraudulent email accounts|